AishaA-cpu/Shopify-Backend-intern-challenge/README.md

 ## Setup Steps

-Clone repo, cd into repo and create a virtual env in your dir create virtual env, ```-python -m venv venv``` activate vitual env, - ```source venv/bin/activate``` verify that you are working in a python virtual env
+Clone repo, git clone ```https://github.com/AishaA-cpu/Shopify-Backend-intern-challenge.git``` cd into repo and create a virtual env in your dir create virtual env, ```-python -m venv venv``` activate vitual env, - ```source venv/bin/activate``` verify that you are working in a python virtual env